Create Account

 The Music of Comin & Goin

-Meditative, exciting and full of fantasy is the music of Comin & Goin, a wide and expansive sound spectrum for body, spirit and soul.
-Just as the instruments which come from all over the world so too are the artistic roots of the seven musicians deeply anchored in many styles and generations: traditional Asiatic, Latin American and African percussion together with the groove of the didgeridoo; electronic sounds (e. g. created by the EWI = Electric Wind Instrument) get to know the tonal sensations of the sitar and elements/instruments of jazz music.
+Meditative, exciting, and full of fantasy is the music of Comin & Goin, a wide and expansive sound spectrum for body, spirit, and soul.
+Just as the instruments come from all over the world, so too are the artistic roots of the seven musicians deeply anchored in many styles and generations: traditional Asiatic, Latin American, and African percussion together with the groove of the didgeridoo; electronic sounds (e.g., created by the EWI = Electric Wind Instrument) get to know the tonal sensations of the sitar and elements/instruments of jazz music.

-The resulting harmonic-dynamic sound compositions, which the musicians have developed since the foundation of the band in 1996, has made it possible to tell new, colorful musical stories which are profoundly touching, holistic and open-minded in the best possible way.
+The resulting harmonic-dynamic sound compositions, which the musicians have developed since the foundation of the band in 1996, have made it possible to tell new, colorful musical stories that are profoundly touching, holistic, and open-minded in the best possible way.

-Comin & Goin first come together in September 1996 as a result of various art projects organized in the Tyrol (Austria), with Alex Mayer Bernhard Kowatsch, Klaus Falschlunger, Bernhard Noriller and Thomas Zwerger
+Comin & Goin first came together in September 1996 as a result of various art projects organized in Tyrol (Austria), with Alex Mayer, Bernhard Kowatsch, Klaus Falschlunger, Bernhard Noriller, and Thomas Zwerger.

-A complete concert programme - made up mainly of their own compositions - was quickly prepared and numerous concerts held.
+A complete concert program—made up mainly of their own compositions—was quickly prepared, and numerous concerts were held.

-After many years of consistent further work – documented by 4 CD and 5 DVD productions – we have a clear imagination which possibilities of expression the instrumentation of our World Fusion Music project will open up.
-In the last years we have worked together many a time with musicians of other genres and cultures.
-Especially inspiring are our previous tours to the Republic of Korea (2003, 2004 and 2005) which have led to the founding of the music and dance project Comin & Goin meets... – a reflexive controversy with Flamenco, South Indian temple dance as well as traditional Korean music, all embedded into the extraordinary range of sounds of Comin & Goin.
+After many years of consistent further work—documented by 4 CD and 5 DVD productions—we have a clear imagination of which possibilities of expression the instrumentation of our World Fusion Music project will open up.
+In recent years, we have worked together many times with musicians of other genres and cultures.
+Especially inspiring are our previous tours to the Republic of Korea (2003, 2004, and 2005), which have led to the founding of the music and dance project Comin & Goin meets...—a reflective controversy with Flamenco, South Indian temple dance, as well as traditional Korean music, all embedded into the extraordinary range of sounds of Comin & Goin.